nhsconnect/gpconnect/index.md

 [Getting involved with GP Connect](https://digital.nhs.uk/services/gp-connect)

-## Community engagement ##
-GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.

 ## Developer ecosystem

 Our developer ecosystem takes you through each stage of a typical GP Connect API project.
 Click on a stage to find out more.